 If instead of a hexadecimal digit you specify a letter "H", you obtain a random value from 0 to 15.
 For example, if you want a complete random color, with this syntax you can use #HHHHHHH, instead for a random hue of blue, you can use #0000HH, and so on.
-The letter "L" stands for the last color used, then #LLLLLL is the last color, instead #0000LL is the last blue component used.
+The letter "L" stands for the last color used, so #LLLLLL is the last color, instead #0000LL is the last blue component used.
+The letter "I" stands for the opposite for the last color used, so #IIIIII is the opposite of the last color, instead #0000II is the opposite of the last blue component used.